CenturyLinkCloud/clc-go-cli/README.md

 #### On Linux:

 Extract the archive.
-Its contents look like
+Its contents look like:

 ```
 clc-$VERSION-linux-amd64